 Go Gothic in the East End

-Glasgow grew so quickly in the 19th century that it's a surprise that anything of old Glasgow survived at all.
+Glasgow grew so quickly in the 19th century, it’s a surprise that anything of old Glasgow survived at all.
 In fact you could spend a long time walking its streets and see almost nothing predating the Industrial Revolution.
 Fortunately there is one corner of the city centre that reaches back into a deeper history: the cathedral precinct in the East End.
-There was a stone built church on the site dating to the reign of David I in the early 12th century – and flimsier wooden constructions long before then – but the current Glasgow Cathedral was consecrated in 1197 and has since survived - even making it through the Reformation in one piece.
+There was a stone-built church on the site dating back to the reign of David I in the early 12th century – and flimsier wooden constructions long before then – but the current Glasgow Cathedral was consecrated in 1197 and has since survived - even making it through the Reformation in one piece.
 Currently it's a working Presbyterian church so its cathedral title is purely colloquial.
 It's sturdy, impressive and a fabulous example of Scottish Gothic architecture both inside and out.
 The other big Gothic attraction nearby is the Necropolis, Glasgow's gloriously atmospheric cemetery inspired by Père Lachaise in Paris and dating back to 1833.
 Amble among the monuments, look out over the city and wonder just how green and bucolic the view was more than two centuries ago.
 Ankle-length black leather coat and Demonia boots optional.

 Find out why there are Mackintosh souvenirs everywhere